ingcloud-fr/cks-labs/cks/INT-Secure_docker_daemon_with_tls/SOLUTION.md

 curl: (56) OpenSSL SSL_read: error:0A00045C:SSL routines::tlsv13 alert certificate required, errno 0
 ```

-Do now Docker asks for authentication !
+Now Docker asks for authentication !

 If we want to test the Docker mTLS connection (mutaul authentification), the client must have its own certificats to connect to Docker.